 What’s the TNM Staging System?

-The TNM classification system isn’t new: It’s been around almost seven decades, but over the years, it’s been expanded to include factors like tumor markers/biomarkers and it continues to be updated regularly.
+The TNM classification system isn’t new: It’s been around almost seven decades, but over the years, it’s been expanded to include more specific details and it continues to be updated regularly.

 It’s often used by doctors and nurses to best understand the extent and type of cancer you have—a kind of language, if you will, for them to communicate and understand all aspects of your cancer, including treatment, care, and survivorship.